-- 11.68.
-Brixton is a significant transport interchange with the underground station in particular attracting trips from a wide catchment area and several thousand people accessing the town centre by bus on a daily basis.
+- 11.49.
+Brixton is a significant transport interchange, with the underground station in particular attracting trips from a wide catchment area and several thousand people accessing the town centre by bus on a daily basis.
 This movement of people contributes to significant footfall, particularly at peak times, and represents a challenge in terms of space available for pedestrians and the quality of the pedestrian experience.
 Brixton Road is a strategic traffic route with 25,000 daily vehicle movements.
-It is also a major bus corridor providing an important link both to the north of the borough and to Streatham in the south. - 11.69.
-To encourage greater use of Brixton mainline station and improve accessibility and interchange, an opportunity exists to replace the poorly overlooked, inadequately lit and narrow underpass and physically constrained staircases, by relocating the entrance and exit to Pope's Road and incorporating step-free access.
-A new station in Brixton for the Overground could open up commercial development opportunities.
-The council is keen to pursue this long-held aspiration through partnership working with Transport for London. - 11.70.
+It is also a major bus corridor providing an important link both to the north of the borough and to Streatham in the south.
+The council will develop an area freight management plan with TfL. - 11.50.
+To encourage greater use of Brixton mainline station and improve accessibility and interchange, an opportunity exists to replace the poorly overlooked, inadequately lit and narrow underpass and physically constrained staircases.
+There is potential to explore over-station development, the relocation of the entrance and exit to Pope's Road and incorporation step-free access.
+An improved station would better reflect Brixton's role as a major centre as well as assisting in managing rush-hour capacity issues.
+Improved access to east to west rail services, such as the Overground, is also desirable and the council is keen to explore longer term options to deliver this as part of TfL's 'metroisation' proposals. - 11.51.
 Many cycle trips that originate both within and outside the borough pass through Brixton.
-The Mayor's Transport Strategy identifies Brixton as a key node in London's Strategic Cycle Network.
+The Mayor's Transport Strategy identifies Brixton as a key node in London's Strategic Cycle Network and this is reflected in the council's planned Healthy Route Network which identifies a number of key routes serving the area.
 Cycling potential is currently supressed by the lack of high quality infrastructure and the hostile traffic environment.
-Opportunities exist to develop cycle routes, increase cycle parking and deliver a cycle hub on land between Atlantic Road and Electric Lane.
-Working with the Mayor of London and Transport for London, the council will support measures that reduce traffic and mitigate its impact on the town centre, including its proposed designation as a Low Emission Neighbourhood.

-11.71.
-Atlantic Road, Coldharbour Lane, Brixton Station Road and Pope's Road will be the focus of public realm improvements to reduce traffic dominance, improve servicing, support market functions, increase pedestrian comfort, promote cycling and facilitate interchange between the mainline and underground stations.
+Opportunities exist to develop cycle routes, increase cycle parking and deliver a town centre cycle hub on land between Atlantic Road and Electric Lane.
+Working with the Mayor of London and TfL, the council will support measures that reduce traffic and mitigate its impact on the town centre, including its proposed designation as a Low Emission Neighbourhood. - 11.52.
+Atlantic Road, Coldharbour Lane, Brixton Station Road and Pope's Road will be the focus of public realm improvements to reduce traffic dominance, improve air quality, improve servicing, support market functions, increase pedestrian comfort, promote cycling and facilitate interchange between the mainline and underground stations.
 The redevelopment of key sites also provides an opportunity to address the severance caused by railway viaducts and improve pedestrian permeability and wayfinding.
+These objectives are supported by the Brixton Liveable Neighbourhood project which seeks to improve conditions for walking and cycling in the town centre and surrounding neighbourhoods, primarily through measures to reduce and remove general traffic on local roads.